1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsLitter Abatement Grant is sponsored by Kentucky Energy and Environment Cabinet.
-Provides funding to cities for litter control programs and cleanup on public roads.
+This grant program focuses on projects related to litter abatement.
+It is one of several waste-related grants offered by the Kentucky Energy and Environment Cabinet.

 Get alerted about grants like this